trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-4.md

     };
     ```

-9. Change the initial storage to
+9. Change the initial storage to this code:

     ```ligolang
     #import "nft.jsligo" "Contract"